Rufus Ferguson: Professional football

-He was selected by the Atlanta Falcons in the 16th round of the 1973 NFL draft, but he was cut during the preseason, after being deemed too short (listed as either five feet, four inches five feet, five inches, or five feet, six inches) for the NFL.
+He was selected 404th overall by the Atlanta Falcons in the 16th round of the 1973 NFL draft, but he was cut during the preseason, after being deemed too short (listed as either five feet, four inches five feet, five inches, or five feet, six inches) for the NFL.

 He signed with the Winnipeg Blue Bombers of the Canadian Football League in September 1973, but he was cut by the team later that month.

 Ferguson was drafted by the Portland Storm of the newly-formed World Football League.
 During the 1974 WFL season, Ferguson ranked fourth in the league in rushing with 1,200 yards and led the Storm with 53 pass receptions.

 In June 1975, he signed with the Portland Thunder (WFL).
 When the WFL folded prior to the end of the 1975 season, Ferguson was the Thunder's leading rusher with 768 yards and also had 32 receptions.
-He became known in Portland for his touchdown dance that was known as either the "Roadrunner Shuffle" or the "Thunderbolt Shuffle".
+He became known in during his Wisconsin career and later with Portland for his touchdown dance that was known as either the “Rufus Shuffle” with the Badgers and then the "Roadrunner Shuffle" or the "Thunderbolt Shuffle" with the Thunderbolt.

-Later years
+Later life

 Ferguson's son, Rhadi Ferguson, was born in 1975 and became a martial arts champion.